BFCE/Brawlhalla-health-hud-V2/README.md

 * SHIFT+CTRL+ALT - move health window with mouse

 ## Linux and MacOS Compatibility
 System-hook doesn't provide binaries for the system-hook's native.
-You can compile them yourself, or use -systemhook=0 as a launch argument (will prevent keybinds from working)
+You can compile them yourself, or use systemhook=0 as a launch argument (will prevent keybinds from working)

+> java -jar BHH24.jar systemhook=0

 ***this program may not work if Brawlhalla is in windowed mode.***